haindvn/FShareDownloader/README.md

 **FShare VIP account required**

-Since I can not find any working script for my headless Sheevaplug / Raspberry Pi with Debian distro installed to download files / folders from Fshare.vn, I searched and was inspired by the [FShare API](https://github.com/tudoanh/get_fshare) / **tudoanh**, then I coded this Python script for my own use and recently I enhanced it a little bit to share with others.
+Since I can not find any working script for my headless Sheevaplug / Raspberry Pi with Debian distro installed to download files / folders from Fshare.vn (they provide a GUI program on Windows / Mac, not Linux), I searched and was inspired by the [FShare API](https://github.com/tudoanh/get_fshare) / **tudoanh**, then I coded this Python script for my own use and recently I enhanced it a little bit to share with others.
 Note that you will need a FShare VIP account for this script to work properly.

 ![alt text](https://github.com/haindvn/FShareDownloader/blob/master/screenshot2.JPG)